-Additional History: The Bailly Homestead, a National Historic Landmark (1962), was the home of Honore Gratien Joseph Bailly de Messein (1774 - 1835).
-Bailly played a role in the development of the Calumet Region of northern Indiana.
-He was an independent trader in the extensive fur-trading network that spread from Montreal to Louisiana, and ultimately to Europe.
-Joseph Bailly was one of the earliest settlers in northern Indiana.
-In 1822, Bailly set up his fur trading post at the crossroads of several important trails.
-The Bailly Homesteadcomplex is the last remaining site of its nature in the Calumet Region.
+The Bailly Homestead, declared a National Historic Landmark in 1962, was the home of Honore Gratien Joseph Bailly de Messein (1774 - 1835) who was one of the earliest settlers of northern Indiana.
+In 1822, Bailly set up his fur trading post at the crossroads of the Little Calumet River and several Native American trails.
+He was an independent trader in the extensive fur-trading network that spread from Montreal to Louisiana.
+The Bailly Homestead complex is the last remaining site of its nature in the Calumet Region.